doriveramirez/kotlin_node_appGalletasSuerte/README.md

 ![image](https://i.ibb.co/9GKH1XH/2.png)

-Anyways, the only thing that it lacks in the android app is the implementation of the /list system.
+Anyways, the only thing that it lacks in the android app is the implementation of the /list system, which is unfinished because I couldn't get it to work in these moment.

 Postman documentation: https://www.getpostman.com/collections/720d3d11bb179963e001

+There's various aspects in my app that my professor didn't explained in class, as the dialog alert,